web-auth/doc/symfony-bundle/user-entity-repository.md

 ## Registration Capability

 By default, the User Entity Repository is not able to register any user account.
-You can add this behaviour by implementing the following interfaces:
+You can add this behavior by implementing the following interfaces:

 * `Webauthn\Bundle\Repository\CanRegisterUserEntity`
 * `Webauthn\Bundle\Repository\CanGenerateUserEntity`